Armed Forces Medical Negligence Compensation Claims

 A patient may, however, receive the wrong treatment for his condition, or treatment may be delayed through misdiagnosis or a healthcare professional failing to carry out adequate tests to identify an injury.
 A patient's health may further deteriorate as a result, or recovery may take much longer.

-If it can be demonstrated that the treatment fell below medically acceptable standards, and directly caused pain and suffering, then it may be possible to bring a claim for clinical negligence.
+If your treatment fell below medically acceptable standards, and directly caused you harm, then you may be able to bring a claim for clinical negligence.

 When to claim

 It is rarely recommended that service personnel delay bringing a claim until they have been discharged from or left the forces.

 Under most circumstances clinical negligence cases should be started in the Court no more than three years after the date of the accident or date that the patient became aware of their injury.